prateekpuri01/ATP-serving-strategy/README.md

 1) **Players serves percentages are static**

 This may not always be the case.
-For example, if a player is facing a match point, will he be able to hit first serves at the same percentage he has been all match?
+It's one thing to fire away first serves at the beginning of a match and quite another to do so when down three match points.
+My modeling assumes that a player is able to perform the same under strategy (2) in both situations.
+But if a player is facing a match point, will he be able to hit first serves at the same percentage he has been all match?
 Further analysis is needed to address this concern fully.

-If such an effect proves to be significant, perhaps mental training or coaching could dampen the effect if a strategy (2) approach is desired.
+However, if such an effect does in fact prove to be significant, perhaps mental training or coaching could dampen the effect if a strategy (2) approach is desired.

 2) **Fatigue is not an issue**